Hardcore Holly: Personal life

-Howard has a daughter named Stephanine from his first marriage.
-Howard has been married to Linda Kievet since 2010.
+Howard has a daughter named Stephanie from his first marriage.
+In 2009, Howard moved to Dubuque as he reconnected with his high school girlfriend, Linda Kievet.
+Howard has been married to Kievet since 2010.

 Howard's autobiography, titled The Hardcore Truth: The Bob Holly Story was released in the United States on April 1, 2013.
 Co-authored by former British wrestler Ross Owen Williams, an actor and writer who wrestled Holly in June 2010, it was published by ECW Press.